5 Signs of Dehydration—Besides the Color of Your Pee

 So how do you know if you're drinking enough H2O?
 Your urine should be pale yellow or very clear, says Dr. Dobbas.
 But there are several other less-obvious signs your water tank needs a refuel.
 Here, five of the biggest signs of dehydration to watch out for.

-When your body wants a drink, it's not picky about where that water comes from and will happily accept food sources as well as glass of plain water.
-That's why many people assume they're hungry when they start to feel weak and tired, Dobbas says.
+When your body wants a drink, it's not picky about where that water comes from and will happily accept food sources as well as a glass of plain water.
+That's why many people assume they're hungry when they start to feel weak and tired, Dr. Dobbas says.
 But it's harder to get hydrated through food (not to mention more caloric!), which is why she advises drinking a cup of water before eating to see if that takes care of your "hunger."
-And if your mouth is craving something more flavorful, try flavored waters or these 8 Infused Water Recipes.
+(And if your mouth is craving something more flavorful, try these 8 Infused Water Recipes.)

 One of the first things to get cut when you're dehydrated is your saliva production.
 Less spit means more bacteria in your mouth and more bacteria means stinky breath, according to research published in the Orthodontic Journal.
 In fact, the study authors write that if you go see your dentist about chronic halitosis, usually the first thing they suggest is drinking more water—that often takes care of the problem.

 A bad mood may start with your water levels, according to a study published in the Journal of Nutrition.
 Scientists found that young women who were just one percent dehydrated reported feeling more anger, depression, annoyance, and frustration than women who drank enough water during a lab test.

 Dehydration Sign #4: You're a Little Fuzzy

 That afternoon brain drain may be your body crying for water, according to a study in the British Journal of Nutrition.
 Researchers found that people who were mildly dehydrated during the experiment performed worse on cognitive tasks and reported feelings of wanting to give up and an inability to make decisions.

 Dehydration Sign #5:Your Head Is Pounding